SAEmanuel/Green_Spaces_Management_ISEP/docs/user-manual.md

 - **Facilitate Green Space Management**: MusgoSublime streamlines the planning, organization, and execution of maintenance tasks within green spaces, making it easier for administrators to ensure the upkeep of these areas.

-- **Enhance Communication and Collaboration**: The application promotes communication and collaboration among team members responsible for green space management, fostering a collaborative environment where tasks can be coordinated effectively.
+- **Enhance Communication and Collaboration**: The application promotes communication and collaboration among team members responsible for green space management, encouraging a collaborative environment where tasks can be coordinated effectively.

 - **Provide Real-time Insights**: MusgoSublime offers real-time insights and data analytics to inform decision-making processes related to green space management.
 Users can access valuable information to optimize resource allocation and improve operational efficiency.